stefee/react-promise-state-hook/README.md

 npm install react-promise-state-hook
 ```

-Alternatively, you may copy [the source code](https://github.com/stefee/react-promise-state-hook/blob/main/usePromiseState.ts) directly into your project as this library is published under The Unlicense.
+Alternatively, you may copy [the source code](https://github.com/stefee/react-promise-state-hook/blob/main/usePromiseState.ts) directly into your project as this library is published under the Unlicense license.

 Usage example: